April 24th, 2014 by Anne Richardson · Uncategorized

 Few can remember the time before a full length biography of Portland musician Melvin Jerome Blank, aka Mel Blanc, radically re-positioned pre-Portlandia Jazz Age Portland as an engine of American pop culture, and launched a new cultural tourism industry.

 Oregon Film History Initiative brought together a truly diverse set of stakeholders.
-While UO collected papers of Oregon filmmakers, Oregon Cartoon Institute opened up a storefront catering to tourists.
-Oregon Heritage Commission, in cooperation with Travel Oregon and Oregon Cultural Trust, supported the restoration of downtown theaters in rural Oregon towns.
+While UO collected papers of Oregon filmmakers, Oregon Heritage Commission, in cooperation with Travel Oregon and Oregon Cultural Trust, supported the restoration of downtown theaters in rural Oregon towns.

 NWFC continued their trademark events.
-OSU began a media literacy summer school for teachers.
-PSU, working in cooperation with Oregon Cartoon Institute and Northwest Animation Festival, began hosting a biennial animation studies conference.
-OHS secured a digital humanities grant to tell the story of Lew Cook, Homer Groening, and Frank Hood, three WWII vets whose passion for 16mm filmmaking would re-ignite Portland’s independent film scene.
+Lewis & Clark began a media literacy summer school for teachers.
+UO, working in partnership with Oregon Cartoon Institute, began hosting an annual Oregon film history conference.
+OCI secured a digital humanities grant to tell the story of Lew Cook, Homer Groening, and Frank Hood, three WWII vets whose passion for 16mm filmmaking would re-ignite Portland’s independent film scene.